vulnerabilityassessment/Vulnerable_JavaScriptProject/README.md

 ### Disclosure ###

 Some of this project's dependencies contain security vulnerabilities.
-Running `npm audit fix` will cause breaking changes, and it's not worth it because this project is simply my attempt at a course exercise.
+Running `npm audit fix` will cause breaking changes but it's not worth it because this project is simply my attempt at a course exercise.

 ### Cross-platform testing made possible by [BrowserStack](https://www.browserstack.com) ###